 Question & answer

 In November 2022, the NFU and NVZ signed the Green Deal Sustainable Healthcare 3.0.
-The programme makes an important contribution to this agreement and offers healthcare professionals, including sustainability coordinators, the opportunity to become part of a national and regional learning network of Green Nurse Champions.
+The programme makes an important contribution to this agreement and offers healthcare professionals, including sustainability coordinators, the opportunity to become part of a national and regional learning network of Green nurse champions.

 We support these professionals in becoming experts in the implementation of sustainability interventions, enabling them to use their passion for greener healthcare to make a proven positive impact.
 Together with all other hospitals in the Netherlands, we aim to reduce the ecological footprint of healthcare.

-Who are the Green Nurse Champions?
+Who are the Green nurse champions?

 These are healthcare professionals within each hospital who are committed to implementing sustainable interventions in nursing units.
-Each hospital can appoint up to two Green Nurse Champions.
+Each hospital can appoint up to two Green nurse champions.
 For participation in the regional learning network, one representative is asked to take part, while the second can serve as a substitute.

 When will the implementation phase start?

-The implementation phase will start in October 2025, supported by regional implementation leads and Green Nurse Champions.
+The implementation phase will start in October 2025, supported by regional implementation leads and Green nurse champions.

-How was the Green Guide developed?
+How was the Greening guide developed?

 First, a literature review was conducted to identify existing sustainability interventions in nursing units and for medicines.
 In addition, healthcare professionals were invited to contribute their own initiatives or interventions through a questionnaire.